314th Military Intelligence Battalion (United States)

-Lineage and Honors
+Lineage and honors

 The history of the 314th Military Intelligence Battalion begins in World War II during the Allies' final push for victory in the Pacific.
 On 27 February 1945, the 314th Headquarters Intelligence Detachment was activated near Dulag, Leyte, Philippine Islands and assigned to the 96th Infantry Division with subordinate teams such as the 389th Translator Team, 344th Interrogation Team, and 372nd Interpreter Team.
 The 314th Headquarters Intelligence Detachment was made up of Lieutenant Allen E. Beach and ten enlisted men.
 The unit was to interface with the division's G-2 and coordinate the activities of five intelligence teams responsible for a variety of intelligence functions ranging from photo interpretation to interrogations.
 Oral histories from 314th veterans indicate that they did not use, and possibly were not even aware of, the separate subordinate team designations.

 The ten enlisted men serving with the 314th constituted one of military intelligence's most important "secret" weapons of the war.
 The use of second generation Japanese-Americans or Nisei.(As youngsters, many had received formal schooling in the Japanese language.)
 Following a refresher course at the Army's Language School at Camp Savage, Minnesota, they left for the Pacific where they served as interrogators, interpreters, and translators.
 The ten Nisei assigned to the 314th included Fred Fukushima, Akira Ohoi, Herbert Yamamura, Takejiro Higa, Fred Nonaka, Osamu Yamamoto, Thomas Masui, Haruo Kawana, Warren Higa, and Rudy Kawahara.

 By early 1945, the campaign for Leyte was in its final stages.
 In February, the 96th Infantry Division was relieved of all combat duty in the Philippines and began training for an assault on the Japanese-held island of Okinawa for Operation Iceberg.
-Tech Sergeant Takejiro Higaof the 314th related how he reacted to learning about the invasion of Okinawa. " ... entering the tent my heart nearly stopped beating as I saw hung before me a large blown-up map of the southern half of Okinawa.
+Tech Sergeant Takejiro Higa of the 314th related how he reacted to learning about the invasion of Okinawa. " ... entering the tent my heart nearly stopped beating as I saw hung before me a large blown-up map of the southern half of Okinawa.
 Chills ran up my spine as I realized the next target would be that part of Okinawa where I had lived for 14 years and left merely 6 years before."

 On 25 March the first elements departed for the Ryukyu Islands, a chain running southwest from Japan toward Taiwan.
 The 314th Detachment left a day later aboard the USS Mendocino.
 The 96th Infantry Division was among the units chosen to lead the assault.
 However, when they landed on Okinawa on 1 April there was surprisingly no opposition and by nightfall over 60,000 troops were ashore.
 It would be the calm before the storm.
 What lay ahead was America's bloodiest campaign against Imperial Japan.
 The island was dotted with hills, ravines, and caves-the last of natural rock and coral, providing any defender with ready-made fortifications and storehouses.